Our selection of dress watches (2/3)

 • Price: 1250 euros

-• The Sellita SW216-1 movement (a variant of the SW215-1 which is itself a clone of the ETA 2804-2) seems, for once, correct and has a decent level of decoration.
+• The Sellita SW216-1 movement (a variant of the SW215-1 which is itself a clone of the ETA 2804-2) seems, for the moment, correct and has a decent level of decoration.

-• The first impression is excellent: the discretion of the blue dial, the finesse of the case and the slightly curved sapphire crystal create a harmonious and pleasing whole.
+• The first impression is excellent: the discretion of the blue dial, the finesse of the case and the slightly domed sapphire crystal give a harmonious and pleasing whole to the eye.

-• 40 mm in diameter but the watch is light to wear and the length of the lugs being relatively short, the watch easily adapts to the majority of wrists.
+• 40 mm in diameter but the watch is light to wear and the length of the lugs being relatively reduced, the watch easily adapts to a majority of wrists.

-• The crown is already deliberately oversized, the blue synthetic stone cabochon seems unnecessary to me.
+• The crown being already deliberately oversized, the blue synthetic stone cabochon seems dispensable to me.

-• Lug width of 21 mm, which is unusual for bracelets (if you want another bracelet, you will have to go more custom-made)
+• 21 mm lug width, which is unusual for bracelets (if you want another bracelet, you will have to go for custom-made)

 Where to find it?